 South Asia Cold Spell Kills 1,830 People

-The cold killed 23 people in Bangladesh, 12 in India and nine in Nepal overnight.
-Most were elderly and children without enough warm clothing, blankets, shelter or heating.
+Twenty-three more people died of exposure in Bangladesh, 12 in India and nine in Nepal.
+Most were elderly and children.

-Temperatures dipped to 38 degrees Fahrenheit in Bangladesh’s northwestern Rajshahi district Thursday night _ the coldest in 35 years, according to the weather office in the capital, Dhaka.
+In Bangladesh, meanwhile, temperatures dipped to 38 degrees in the northwestern district of Rajshahi _ the coldest in 35 years, according to the weather office in the capital, Dhaka.

 ``I can’t even touch water.
 It’s cold like ice,″ said Shahina Khatoon, a 55-year-old housemaid in Dhaka.